Augmentedjs/create-augmented-app/README.md

 ## Tests

 The testing environment is written in mocha + chai.
 It's a simple base test file that give the simple start and runner.
 It's intended to start hitting the app apis and and business logic.

-## Eslint

-This project has eslint installed for checking the code for quality.
-Run via npm run eslint